dumplingdenise/2176-AS3/README.md

 - Game Over: Plays when the player loses (health = 0 or timer expires).
 - Button Click: Plays when the player clicks any UI button.
 - Light Switch On: Plays when the player activates a light switch in the environment.
-- Timer Countdown: Ticking sound planned for when the timer reaches 10 seconds.
+- Timer Countdown: Ticking sound planned for when the timer reaches 10 seconds to get the player feel alarmed of the remaining duration.

 <ins>Tasks Attempted:</ins>